Getting and using a horse passport

-All horses, ponies, donkeys and related animals (including zoo species like zebras) must have a horse passport.
+Horses, ponies, donkeys and related animals (including zoo species like zebras) must have a horse passport.

-- identifies your animal by its height and species.
+- identifies your animal by its height and species

-You need to show it:
+You need to provide your horse’s passport:

 - when you sell or give the animal to someone else